1987 Edgecumbe earthquake

-The 1987 Edgecumbe earthquake measured 6.5 on the moment magnitude scale and struck the Bay of Plenty region of New Zealand at 1:42 pm on 2 March.
+The 1987 Edgecumbe earthquake measured 6.5 on the moment magnitude scale and struck the Bay of Plenty region of New Zealand at 1.42 pm on 2 March.
 The hypocentre was at a shallow depth of 8 km.
-The epicentre was 2.24 km south-south-east of the town of Matata, and 15 km north-north-west of Edgecumbe, on the Rangitaiki Plains (the floodplain of the Rangitaiki River, the Tarawera River and the Whakatane River).
+The epicentre was 2.24 km south-south-east of the town of Matatā, and 15 km north-north-west of Edgecumbe, on the Rangitaiki Plains (the floodplain of the Rangitaiki River, the Tarawera River and the Whakatāne River).
 It was the most damaging earthquake New Zealand had experienced since the 1968 Inangahua earthquake.